hero-node/hero-cli/README.md

 This command invoke `hero start -e <env>` underneath.
 The available `<env>` values come from keys configured in attribute `environments` in file `.hero-cli.json`.<br>
 And then, hero-cli will load the corresponding configurations under folder `src/environments` according to the `<env>` value.<br>When start successfully, you can access those configurations via `process.env`.

-In JavaScript code, you can `process.env` to access it like this:
+In JavaScript code, you can use `process.env` to access it like this:

 ```javascript
 console.log(process.env['My-Attribute-Key']);